Leonard Cheshire: V-3 mission

 Cheshire could now mark the target using a method that was not permitted.
 He next moved on to identifying the target at night.
 To mark the target, it had to be visible to the marking pilot.
 For this the area would need to be illuminated.
 A second aircraft would need to drop an illumination flare before the marking aircraft made its run.
 Given the release of the illumination flare was timed to the effort to mark the target, the flare could be dropped by parachute from 5,000 feet.
 To keep the illumination flare over the target area on its descent the weather would have to be fair, with limited wind.
-Thus the components for precision low level marking at night came together.
+Thus the components for precision low-level marking at night came together.
 With an illuminated target area, he could mark the target with one accurate target indicator flare which the main force could aim for, and thereby destroy the target.

 Limoges raid

 Cheshire and Martin discussed their proposed method with Cochrane, who agreed to allow them to try it.
 The target would be the Gnome et Rhône aero-engine factory at Limoges in France.
 The air defences would be lighter, but there were two problems with this target.
 The first was that the factory was surrounded by the homes of the factory's French workers.
 Secondly, the plant was running around the clock, so French workers would be in the factory when it was attacked at night.
 As it was a target in France the proposal to bomb it had to be sent to the War Cabinet for approval.
 The raid was approved, but with the condition that they were forbidden from taking any civilian lives.
-It would be their one chance to prove low level marking in combat.
+It would be their one chance to prove low-level marking in combat.

 On the night of 8/9 February 1944 the Lancasters of 617 Squadron approached Limoges at 16,000 feet.
 Below, a Lancaster at 5,000 feet dropped shielded flares over the target.
 Cheshire and Martin came in at 2,000 feet, and could see as light as day.
-He identified the roof top of the Gnome-Rhone factory, and proceeded to make a series of low level passes at 20 feet, hoping the workers inside would take the hint.
+He identified the roof top of the Gnome-Rhone factory, and proceeded to make a series of low-level passes at 20 feet, hoping the workers inside would take the hint.
 The 500 workers ran out of the building.
 Cheshire then dropped a marker flare on the roof top.
 Approaching at 16,000 feet, the rest of 617 came in one at a time, each aircraft dropping its bomb load directly on the marker.
-The factory was devastated, and the only civilian casualty was a worker who was injured when she left and then came back to the factory to try to get her bicycle.
+The factory was devastated, and the only civilian casualty was a worker who was injured when she came back to the factory to try to get her bicycle.
 It was Cheshire's first big success with 617.